Tick42/glue-js-mock/readme.md

   * displays the context of the currently selected color channel in a div
   * when the "Update channel" button is clicked updates the context of the current color channel

-Those functionalities aim to demonstrate simple Glue42 integrations that are typical for a real Glue42 enabled application.
+Those functionalities aim to be close to a real usage of Glue42 in web apps, however they are simplified so they can fit into a sample.

 ## Structure
 * src - the source of the sample app